ganeshdipdumbare/scootin-aboot-journey/README.md

     - config - consists of functions crucial to start the service
     - migration - consists of files used in migration.
     - api - the layer is used to communicate with the service.
 The new APIs like grpc or graphQL can be implemented in this layer by keeping other layers intact.
-- The sample scooter data and user data is created with migration.
+- The sample scooter data and user data is created with the migration.